queest347/AcePictureBot/faq.md

 This leads to a lot of pointless files and text hanging around.

-If you are a genuine account or don't want to use your main account and want to register; feel free to contact: @Ace3DF
+If you are a genuine account or don't want to use your main account and want to register; feel free to contact: @AceStatusbot

 ## Let me Register a OTP, Idol, etc.

 **No**, this bot is for images not text.
 Your "OTP" will probably have no more than 1 image.

 You can register a Idol by using WaifuRegister.

 ## Why is the WaifuRegister time limit so high?

 People are sluts and don't stick with one waifu and so they change it every time the limit is over and get any image they want.

 **PLEASE GO TO GOOGLE.COM FOR THAT!** If you messed up on registering then you should look at the examples more.